 Job alternation leave benefits both you as an employer, your employee, and the unemployed job seeker who becomes a substitute, as

 - the employee taking job alternation leave will cope better,

 - an unemployed job seeker is given an opportunity to gain work experience in a fixed-term employment relationship, and

 - as an employer, you can obtain new competence for the work community.

 The maximum age for an employee taking job alternation leave is three years before their old age pension can start at the earliest.
 However, the maximum age does not apply to persons born before 1957.

-- has been registered as an unemployed jobseeker in the TE services for a minimum of 90 days during the 14 months preceding the substitution, or
+- has been registered as an unemployed jobseeker in the TE Services for a minimum of 90 days during the 14 months preceding the substitution,

 - is under the age of 30 and has graduated with a vocational or higher education degree less than a year ago, or